Blackjack Hand 14, 15 or 16

 Breaking Hands’ Situations

-As the name hints, breaking hands is the situation when either the player or the dealer is in a very weak position.
+As the name hints, ‘breaking hands’ refers to situations in which either the player or the dealer is in a very weak position.
 Such cases are extremely hard to cope with and the only way to have a chance of not going bust is to follow the basic strategy.
 Breaking hands are the reason why so many people lose in the long run as well.
 Thus, if players manage to learn how to deal with them, they will significantly improve their performance at the table.

-The move hitting here plays a crucial role and players should take their time to observe when they should hit and when this task should be left to the dealer.
-In cases where players have a breaking hand and the dealer’s position is standing, then they should hit.
+Hitting plays a crucial role here, and players should take their time to decide when they should hit and when this task should be left to the dealer.
+If players have a breaking hand and the dealer’s position is standing, they should hit.
 Otherwise, they risk losing the hand.

 When Players Have Hand 14, 15 or 16

-It will be best to have a look at all of these cases at once where players have a hand totalling 14, 15, and 16 as the strategy that needs to be used is the same.
-It is worth mentioning that the same goes for the situations when players have a hard 13 against different combinations of the dealer’s upcard.
+It is best to examine these cases together, as the strategy for hands totalling 14, 15 and 16 is the same.
+It is also worth mentioning that the same applies when players have a hard 13 against the dealer’s various upcard combinations.

 Let’s first elaborate on the recommended strategy plays for hard 14.
 These are the easiest to remember since there are no discrepancies in the strategy based on decks and dealer rules.
 Hard 14 is always a stand when the dealer exposes small cards 2 through 6.
 The player must hit their hard 14 against all other upcards, namely 7 through ace.